What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 A simple way to remember it

-A simple way to remember it is this: supplication is prayer with a need in its hands.
+.
 It bows low, asks clearly, and trusts God to answer wisely.
 Sometimes the words are many, as in Daniel 9.
 Sometimes they are short, as in a single cry for mercy.
 Either way, biblical supplication is honest dependence, not polished performance.

 When we look a little closer at the original Bible words, the picture becomes even richer.
 The Bible meaning of supplication is not merely asking for something.
 It carries the tone of appealing for grace, pleading from need, and looking to God’s mercy rather than our own worthiness.